nikita-jaya/gradebook/paper/paper.md

 # Summary

-`gradebook` allows for accurate and systemic computations of the final course grades.
-These computations require two inputs: a YAML grading policy file and the assignment grades from Gradescope (or other similar learning management systems) [insert reference for Gradescope].
-The policy file converts the structure of a course grade -- straight from the class syllabus -- into a series of nested aggregations.
+`Gradebook` allows for accurate and systematic computations of the final course letter grades.
+These computations require two inputs: a specifically structured YAML grading policy file representing the class syllabus and the assignment grades from Gradescope [@10.1145/3051457.3051466] (or other similar learning management systems).
+The YAML policy file in conjunction with the Gradescope comma-separated value (CSV) break down wide range of complex syllabi into the series of nested methodical aggregation steps.

 # Statement of Need